-A medicated cycle is a round of fertility drugs taken prior to completing an assisted reproductive treatment (ART), including intrauterine insemination (IUI), in vitro fertilization (IVF) or frozen embryo transfer (FET).
-A medicated cycle uses ovulation induction medication to coordinate the body’s timing with the transfer, ensuring preparation for a potential conception.
+A medicated cycle refers to the use fertility drugs to allow for more control over the outcomes of an assisted reproductive treatment (ART), including intrauterine insemination (IUI), in vitro fertilization (IVF) or frozen embryo transfer (FET).

 Alternatively, a natural cycle refers to completing ART without the use of cycle regulating medications.

 FertilitySmarts explains Medicated Cycle

 Naturally, the body prepares for pregnancy by releasing a series of hormones that mature an egg in the follicle, release it during ovulation, and prepare a thick lining in the endometrium to support implantation.
 In order for ART to result in a successful conception, the body must follow similar steps in order to prepare to become and remain pregnant.

 A medicated cycle can involve a series of medications that induce ovulation, triggering the body to prepare for conception in a methodical, traceable pattern.
 Estrogen pills, patches are shots are administered leading up to the procedure.
 Then 2-3 days prior to transfer, a shot of progesterone is provided to finalize the endometrial layer.
 Additionally, in some cases, GnRH agonists are provided to block ovulation from randomly occurring.